Lead poisoning: Epidemiology

 In developed countries, people with low levels of education living in poorer areas are most at risk for elevated lead.
 In the US, the groups most at risk for lead exposure are the impoverished, city-dwellers, and immigrants.
 African-American children and those living in old housing have also been found to be at elevated risk for high blood lead levels in the US.
 Low-income people often live in old housing with lead paint, which may begin to peel, exposing residents to high levels of lead-containing dust.

 Risk factors for elevated lead exposure include alcohol consumption and smoking (possibly because of contamination of tobacco leaves with lead-containing pesticides).
 Adults with certain risk factors might be more susceptible to toxicity; these include calcium and iron deficiencies, old age, disease of organs targeted by lead (e.g., the brain, the kidneys), and possibly genetic susceptibility.
 Differences in vulnerability to lead-induced neurological damage between males and females have also been found, but some studies have found males to be at greater risk, while others have found females to be.

 In adults, blood lead levels steadily increase with increasing age.
 In adults of all ages, men have higher blood lead levels than women do.
 Children are more sensitive to elevated blood lead levels than adults are.
 Children may also have a higher intake of lead than adults; they breathe faster and may be more likely to have contact with and ingest soil.
 Children aged one to three tend to have the highest blood lead levels, possibly because at that age they begin to walk and explore their environment, and they use their mouths in their exploration.
 Blood levels usually peak at about 18–24 months old.
 In many countries, including the US, household paint and dust are the major route of exposure in children.

 Map showing the mean blood lead levels (BLLs) of adults in China during 1980–2018.

 Trend of blood lead levels (BLLs) in Chinese adults in different regions from 1980 to 2018.
 A decreasing trend was found in all regions except for South China.

 Notable cases

 Cases of mass lead poisoning can occur.
 In 2009, 15,000 people were planned to be relocated from Jiyuan in central Henan province to other locations after 1000 children living around China's largest smelter plant (owned and operated by Yuguang Gold and Lead) were found to have excess lead in their blood.
 The total cost of this project is estimated to around 1 billion yuan ($150 million).
-70% of the cost was estimated to be paid by the local government and the smelter company, while the rest would be paid by the residents themselves.
+Seventy percent of the cost was estimated to be paid by the local government and the smelter company, while the rest would be paid by the residents themselves.
 The government suspended production at 32 of 35 lead plants.
 The affected area includes people from 10 different villages.

 The Zamfara State lead poisoning epidemic occurred in Nigeria in 2010.
 As of 5 October 2010, at least 400 children have died from the effects of lead poisoning.